 Even if you don’t offer a replenishment subscription, you can still offer discounts.
 Provide a discounted annual fee, versus monthly payments, for curation or access plans.

-4. Add a Personalized Touch
+4. Add a personalized touch

 As with an omnichannel approach to communicating, the subscription model is all about cultivating an ongoing relationship with your customers.
 With subscriptions, you can switch from transactional commerce to relational commerce—a dynamic that focuses on delivering value for your customers as people instead of just dollar signs.
-This approach leads to higher LTV and stronger customer loyalty.
+This approach leads to higher ecommerce LTV and stronger customer loyalty.

 Here, success lies in the details.
 Treat every customer like a potential subscriber.
 Add memorable touches to orders, like a thank-you card or an insert detailing how to use your product.
 This demonstrates your investment in their experience, and builds appreciation and positive attitude toward your brand.
 When they feel like more than just a number, they’re more likely to sign up for a subscription.

-5. Make it Work with Perks
+5. Make it work with perks

 You can lean further into the relationship aspect by offering special add-ons with a subscription, like free shipping or granting first access to new products.
 For example, waterproof sneaker brand Vessi offers members special first-access holds on limited-offer shoes.